castetsb/pyRobotiqGripper/README.rst

 4-Joystick CLI Feature
 ----------------------

 pyRobotiqGripper includes a command-line interface (CLI) tool for controlling the gripper using a joystick or gamepad.
-This feature allows for intuitive, real-time manual control of the gripper's position, speed, and force.

 To use the Joystick CLI, run:

 .. code-block:: bash

-    python -m pyrobotiqgripper.joystick_cli

-Make sure a supported joystick or gamepad is connected to your computer.
-The CLI will automatically detect the device and provide on-screen instructions for mapping joystick inputs to gripper actions.

-Refer to the documentation for details on supported devices and customization options.
+    pyrobotiqgripper-joystick

+You can also check the available options:
 .. code-block:: bash

-    python -m pyrobotiqgripper.joystick_cli --help
+    pyrobotiqgripper-joystick --help